stefs/bittorrent-analyzer/btda/README.md

 2. `./run_pymdht_node.py --port=17000 --telnet-port=17001`
 3. Tmux detach with `Ctrl+B` followed by `d`

 Logs are saved in `~/.pymdht/`.
-If this step is skipped, make sure pymdht still works as expected!
+If this step is skipped, make sure pymdht is not crashed meanwhile!

 ### Start bittorrent-analyzer peer evaluation
 1. `tmux new-session -s btda`